dav1dddd/Dell-Optiplex-7010-Hackintosh-OpenCore/README.md

 # Dell-Optiplex-7010-Hackintosh-OpenCore
 If macOS is not working, make sure that you change iMac14,4 to iMac13,1 in config.plist.
 I am not sure if iMac14,4 SMBIOS works for versions of macOS older than Big Sur:
-- PlatformInfo -> Generic -> SystemProductName, changing `iMac14,4` to `iMac13,1`
+- PlatformInfo -> Generic -> SystemProductName, changing `iMac14,4` to `iMac13,1`.

 ## What's working
 - WiFi/Ethernet
 - Graphics Acceleration
 - USB ports (but not all)
-- Audio (might have to set in macOS: System Preferences -> Sound -> Output)
+- Audio (might have to set in macOS: System Preferences -> Sound -> Output).

 ## What isn't working
-- Sleep (not working correctly, once woken from sleep macOS will most likely freeze.)
+- Sleep (not working correctly, once woken from sleep macOS will most likely freeze.).
 I would recommend that you do the following in macOS:
     - System Preferences -> Energy Saver -> Tick "Prevent computer from sleeping automatically when the display is off".
-    - Set the "Computer sleep" slider to **Never** if you have that option ("Display sleep" can be left alone as that just turns off the display.)
+    - Set the "Computer sleep" slider to **Never** if you have that option ("Display sleep" can be left alone as that just turns off the display.).

 ## Usage
 Follow the guide up until you have installed macOS on your USB (Make sure to use `OpenCore` in `MakeInstall.py`.)
 Then replace everything inside `BOOT` with everything in this repo. (this assumes that you are using the recovery installer).
-You can also use the full installer to installer macOS, and then go to [Post Install](#post-install)
+You can also use the full installer to installer macOS, and then go to [Post Install](#post-install).

 ## Optional (but recommended) kexts
 - SMCProcessor.kext - This kext is a VirtualSMC plugin that is used to monitor CPU temps.